alcmoraes/go-data-integration-challenge/README.md

 It will build a mongo and go docker containers, where the go container `automatically starts listening` on port `8080` CSV's uploaded via API imported/merged into database right away.

+## The Goroutine issue

+For some reason, unit tests that executes goroutines are not working.
+Unfortunately I couldn't go further on debugging that issue.
+To meet the deadline, I've chosen to let those goroutines as synchronous.
+*I'm not proud of this decision*

 ## Usage

 The default usage for this project is: